knyeow/Exam-Class-App/README.md

 # Exam-Class-App
-# Application for Tesla Akademi
+# Unity Application for Tesla Akademi

 This app define a random class for each student and write it out as a .csv file. <br />
 You can crate new classes in any size <br />